Addy-0001/sem-3-classes/DSA/Graphs.md

 * A graph is a collection (non empty set) of vertices and edges
 * A graph can either be directed graph or undirected graph *

+### Topological Sorting
+It is a linear ordering of DAG (Directed Acyclic Graph) graph such that for every edge, u to v, u must come before v in ordering.

+# Implement Topological Sorting Tomorrow.
+#
+#
+#